What Element Makes Purple Fireworks?

 What this article covers:

-So, how do fireworks get their color?
-When a firework explodes, the heat excites the electrons in these compounds, and as they fall back to their normal state, they release energy in the form of light.
+When a firework explodes, intense heat excites the electrons in these metal atoms.
+As the electrons return to their resting state, they release energy in the form of light, and the colour depends on the specific element involved.

 Elements Responsible for Purple Fireworks